pescap/HPOMax/README.md

 ```

 - In ``config.yaml``, define all the parameters for your model.
-It will allow you to run different models with one line of code.
+This will allow you to run different models with one line of code as the parameters will be parsed directly from the terminal.
 - Define your model in ``model.py``.
 The model is with two functions:
   - create_model: define and compile your model
   - train_model: train the model and return its accuracy as an output